Well-being

 Struggle happens when you can’t integrate the latest diet fad into your life.
 “I start my diet on Monday,” it is just too much of a jolt to the system.

 Many women have been brought up with the cultural idea that feeling good about yourself and your body is not possible.
-You may have grown up believing that you are supposed to look a certain way or that there is one body type that is acceptable.
+You may have grown up believing that you are supposed to look a certain way or that there is one acceptable body type.

 If your body does not match up well, how could you ever feel good, never mind accept yourself?

-Conscious Eating is grounded in caring and compassion and provides nourishment, not only for your body with food, but also your mind and heart with peace.
+Conscious Eating is grounded in caring and compassion and provides nourishment, not only for your body with food but also for your mind and heart with peace.

 Conscious Eating Questions: